 After the furnace has been started and supply and return air temperatures have been allowed to stabilize, check the temperature rise.
 If necessary, adjust the blower speed to maintain the temperature rise within the range shown on the unit nameplate.
+See Table 12 for allowable heating speeds.
 Increase the blower speed to decrease the temperature.
 Decrease the blower speed to increase the temperature rise.
 Failure to adjust the temperature rise may cause erratic limit operation.